 A female’s chances of developing breast cancer double if they have a first degree relative with the condition.
 A first degree relative is an immediate family member, such as a sister, mother, or daughter.

-Breastcancer.org states that a female has a
+Breastcancer.org states that a female has a higher risk of inheriting a genetic mutation linked to breast cancer if they have:

 - a blood relative who developed breast cancer before the age of 50